3 Helpful / 0 Not

 3 Helpful / 1 Not

-Pros: -17/18 holes have two cement, level teepads each with a map giving distance and par. (hole 4 has only one) Most longer tees are a different shot/line than short tees (a few are simply a longer same throw)
+Pros: -17/18 holes have two cement, level teepads each with a map giving distance and par. (hole 4 has only one tee) Many of the long tees are a different shot/line (a few are simply a longer same throw)

 - variety of teeshots needed. most holes offer multiple lines to targets, you will use several discs off the tees.
-The first half of the course is shorter and tighter with more shot shaping, while the back half is mostly flat with longer holes (several over 500')
+The first half of the course is shorter and tighter with more shot shaping and rolling hills, while the back half is mostly flat with longer holes (several over 500')

 -well-manicured.
-The village of EP does a great job keeping the park maintained and nice and clean.
+The village of EP does a great job keeping the park maintained and nice and clean. grass is consistently mowed.
+Zero underbrush to worry about.
 Garbage cans at many tee boxes

--great use of what little elevation changes can be used given the terrain. there is one big hill that 6 or 7 holes utilize in some way, without crossing over or being congested (elevated tees, elevated baskets, throws over a valley, side hill baskets
+-great use of what elevation changes can be used given the terrain. there is one big hill that 6 or 7 holes utilize in some way, without crossing over or being congested (elevated tees, elevated baskets, throws over a valley, side hill baskets

 -2 holes with water hazards (i guess more on very errant tee shots).
 Hole 8 is an elevated tee with a pond to the left of the basket that sits atop a ridge running parallel to the pond.
 Hole 18 is a flat throw over a pond.
 Both holes have a pretty safe bail out play for those not wanting to lose a disc